lu-zero/crav1e/README.md

     - [x] `-gnu` target
     - [ ] `-msvc` target

+The API is usable and considered stable, requests to extend it can be issued [here](https://github.com/lu-zero/crav1e/issues).

 ## Usage
 You may generate the library and the header file using a simple `Makefile` or calling `cargo build`.